derek-knox/Coding-For-Designers/book/Interactive Code/Work. Right. Better..md

 In this section we introduced some of the vocabulary, concepts, and considerations of advanced coders.
 Overwhelming I know.
 Hopefully a few things made sense though.
 Regardless, seeds should be planted that will bear fruit later in your learn-to-code journey.

-In the next chapter *Coding and JavaScript* we will bypass much of this advanced material in favor of a simplified approach.
+In the next chapter *80/20 JavaScript* we will bypass much of this advanced material in favor of a simplified approach.
 As you progress as a coder you can begin to make code *right* and *better*.
 Until then, the goal is to make code that works.
 Let's do this.